Disclosure of received notification of Norges Bank

 Notification of Norges Bank

-- On 12 October 2020, Fagron received a notification of Norges Bank that the total position (voting rights and equivalent financial instruments) had crossed the disclosure threshold of 3% on 9 October 2020 as the result of the acquisition of voting securities or voting rights.
+- On 13 October 2020, Fagron received a notification of Norges Bank that the total position (voting rights and equivalent financial instruments) had fallen below the disclosure threshold of 3% (the lowest threshold) on 12 October 2020 as the result of the disposal of voting securities or voting rights.

 |Voting rights